Q & A

 It depends.
 Lets assume that your illness is legally a disability (broadly speaking, something which affects you for more than 12 months).
 Your employer would need to try to make reasonable adjustments, to facilitate your return to work.
 The nature of these would vary depending on your work circumstances, both in relation to your role and also the features of the company you work for.
 Only once this process is exhausted would your employer be entitled to dismiss you on capability grounds.
 It is often possible to short- circuit all this with an agreed settlement agreement exit package.
 Hope this helps.

 I’m a teacher with almost 20 years service and have been offered a settlement deal to leave with 4 months pay.
-In the meeting it was agreed that tax and NI would not be paid.
+In the meeting it was agreed that tax and National Insurance contributions would not be paid.
 However, work are taxing it and deducting National Insurance contributions as well.
 I will lose approximately £6000 to tax.
 There is one line in my contract about being paid 2 months instead of notice but I never realised the tax implications of this for settlements.

 I would like to apply for a settlement agreement with my company.
 I don’t know how to go about this – do I need to see a solicitor or can I go to a Citizens Advice Bureau?